-Article 43 Publication
+Article 45 Publication

-The dean sees to the publication of the OER and of any amendments.
-The OER will in any event be published on ESL's website.
-Amendments to the OER will be published and announced as quickly as possible via ESL's website.
+The dean sees to the publication of the OER and Examination Board ESL any amendments.
+The OER Examination Board ESL will in any event be published on Erasmus School of Law's website.
+Amendments to the OER and to the regulations and guidelines established by Examination Board ESL will be published and announced as quickly as possible via ESL's website.

-Article 44 Entry into force
+Article 46 Entry into force